 The important part is that credentials are reusable because they travel with the end user and take advantage of their underlying cryptography to ensure data authenticity and veracity of the signer — this is what makes them portable.

-Beyond portability, claims are all composable.
-That means an end user will never ‘overshare’ — they will only need to disclose the minimum required by a request for claims without bleeding information about the non-disclosed claims.
+Beyond portability, datapoints are all composable.
+That means an end user will never ‘overshare’ — they will only need to disclose the minimum required by a request for datapoints without bleeding information about the non-disclosed datapoints.

 The issuer-holder-verifier relationship is often referred to as the “trust triangle.”